 Quiet places to sit and observe

-Throughout MacKay Wildlife Preserve, there are benches perfectly placed by the park’s designer himself.
-These benches have a history of their own and add to the park’s charm.
+Throughout MacKay Wildlife Preserve, benches perfectly placed by the park’s designer add to the charm of the park.
+These benches have a history of their own.

 The trails are defined yet rustic.